Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

-Pyomo.DoE was developed by **Jialu Wang** and **Alexander W. Dowling** at the University of Notre Dame as part of the `Carbon Capture Simulation for Industry Impact (CCSI2) <https://www.acceleratecarboncapture.org/>`_. project, funded through the U.S. Department Of Energy Office of Fossil Energy.
+Pyomo.DoE was developed by **Jialu Wang** and **Alexander Dowling** at the University of Notre Dame as part of the `Carbon Capture Simulation for Industry Impact (CCSI2) <https://www.acceleratecarboncapture.org/>`_ project, funded through the U.S. Department of Energy Office of Fossil Energy and Carbon Management.
 Special thank you to John Siirola and Bethany Nicholson for extensive code reviews, suggestions, and improvements to Pyomo.DoE.

 If you use Pyomo.DoE, please cite: